MileHacker Logo

 Holidays and Schedules

 Japan observes numerous national public holidays.
-Transport and attractions can be crowded.
+Transport and attractions might be busy.

 General Operating Hours